bleutzinn/grav-plugin-editable-contenttools/README.md

 Alternatively the plugin can be installed via the [Admin Plugin](http://learn.getgrav.org/admin-panel/plugins).
 When using the Admin Plugin there is no need to copy the configuration files manually.

-### Requirements

-The plugin requires the [Shortcode Core Plugin](https://github.com/getgrav/grav-plugin-shortcode-core) to be installed and enabled.

 ## Configuration